 Coming out as a lesbian, she became involved with the feminist community around the Woman’s Building, an education and exhibition space near MacArthur Park where she was one of the few women of color.
 Moreover, she was one of the few women among the members of the male dominated L.A.
 Chicano art movement at this time.

 In 1976, she began the huge mural “The Great Wall of Los Angeles” with the help of 80 young people referred to her by the city’s justice department.
-Painted on a wall over the Tujunga Wash, a tributary of the Los Angeles River, it extends almost 2,500 feet making it the longest mural in the world.
+“The Great Wall” is on the National Register of Historic Places but does not appear in monument databases.
+It is painted on a wall over the Tujunga Wash, a tributary of the Los Angeles River.
+It extends almost 2,500 feet making it the longest mural in the world.
 It illustrates California history as seen through immigrant eyes.
+It has representations of Indigenous labor in the Spanish missions and a panel about the Chinese Massacre in 1871.

 In 1976, Baca cofounded the Social and Public Art Resource Center (SPARC), a mural-making organization that has been creating sites of public memory since that time.
 She has been its artistic director since 1981.
 Today, SPARC is at the forefront of research to advance muralism through its affiliation with U.C.L.A. where Baca is a professor.
 Furthermore, as a member of the L.A.
 Chicano art movement, Baca has been pushing the art of the mural into new territory, employing digital technology to co-create collaborative mural designs.